evalfor/evalcomix_server/README.txt

 We advise that you test the upgrade first on a COPY of your production site, to make sure it works as you expect.

-To upgrade from EvalCOMIX Server 4.2 to 4.3+:

 1) Move your old EvalCOMIX Server software program files to another location.
    Do NOT copy new files over the old files.